James Dale Ritchie: Murders

-Ritchie committed his first two confirmed murders during the early morning hours of July 3, 2016, when he shot 20-year-old Brianna Foisy and 41-year-old Jason Netter Sr. The two bodies were discovered together along a bike path near Ship Creek by a bicyclist at 7:45 a.m.
+Ritchie committed his first two murders during the early morning hours of July 3, 2016, when he shot 20-year-old Brianna Foisy and 41-year-old Jason Netter Sr. The two bodies were discovered together along a bike path near Ship Creek by a bicyclist at 7:45 a.m.
 Netter was noted for having extensive run-ins with the law, often regarding his drug-related activity, as well as child support issues with his two daughters, one of whom changed her name.
-Foisy was homeless and had fallen into substance abuse as well, denying intervention offered by her adoptive mother, Marcella Foisy.
+Foisy was homeless and had fallen into substance abuse, denying intervention by her adoptive mother, Marcella Foisy.
 The nature of Foisy and Netter's relationship – if any – was not determined or disclosed.
 On July 5, the murders were ruled a double homicide by the APD.
 After reviewing hours of surveillance footage, the APD released images of two unidentified men who were persons of interest for the investigation.

-The third recorded murder committed by Ritchie took place 26 days later, on July 29.
+The third murder committed by Ritchie took place 26 days later, on July 29.
 Shortly after 3 a.m., Ritchie shot 21-year-old Treyveon-Kindell Thompson, the son of his childhood friend Bobby Thompson, multiple times while he was riding his bicycle home from work, between Duben Avenue and Bolin Street in East Anchorage.
 Three girls who had spotted Ritchie lingering in the woods near Bolin Street through their window just prior heard the gunfire and witnessed him grabbing Thompson's bicycle.
-Ritchie rode the bicycle away from the scene and brought it to his home, where it was spotted but not identified as being involved in a crime by witnesses.
+Ritchie rode the bicycle away from the scene and brought it to his home, where it was observed but not identified as being involved in a crime by witnesses.

 The police arrived at Bolin Street, where they found Thompson, who was pronounced dead at the scene shortly after.
-Under Sergeant Slawomir Markiewicz's direction, witnesses were interviewed and enough testimonials were given that a composite sketch of the suspect – who would later be positively identified as Ritchie – was created.
-Shortly after Thompson's murder, the Alaska State Crime Lab confirmed that the same murder weapon used in Foisy and Netter's murders was also used in Thompson's murder.
+Under Sergeant Slawomir Markiewicz's direction, witnesses were interviewed and a composite sketch of the suspect – who would later be positively identified as Ritchie – was created.
+Shortly after Thompson's murder, the Alaska State Crime Lab discretely confirmed that the same murder weapon used in Foisy and Netter's murders was also used in Thompson's murder.

 During the early hours of August 28, Ritchie shot dead 34-year-old Kevin Turner and 25-year-old Bryant (Brie) De Husson in Valley of the Moon Park.
 An unidentified female passerby who was walking through the park discovered De Husson's body along the trail at 1:42 a.m.
 Shortly after arriving, police discovered Turner's bullet-riddled body under the pavilion in the park.